PeterMoroz/videoplayer/README.md

 Less Than 1000 Lines" written by Dranger (http://dranger.com/ffmpeg/).

 I used the newer ffmpeg API and SDL2 instead of SDL in my source code, but the main idea remained the same as original.

+The all examples had been built with gcc 7.5.0 under Ubuntu 18.04.